project-jedi/jcl/readme.md

 Download the ZIP file
 ---------------------
-you have to move the jedi.inc and kylix.inc files from the jcl\jcl\source\include to the jcl\jcl\source\include\jedi directory.
+If you download the JCL as a ZIP file from GitHub, you also have to download the jedi.inc and kylix.inc files from the <https://github.com/project-jedi/jedi> project and copy them to the jcl\jcl\source\include\jedi directory.

 Clone with GIT